abbasali1994/browser-extension/src/logger/README.md

 services in production mode.
 The optional `metadata` parameter is here as well.

-In an effort to avoid leakage of private information, we force ourselves to pass our own `RainbowError` subclass here instead of whatever random `Error` was thrown.
+In an effort to avoid leakage of private information, we force ourselves to pass our own `PortalError` subclass here instead of whatever random `Error` was thrown.

-For example, this exception will be ignored and a separate `RainbowError` will be reported instead so that we can track down the incorrect usage.
+For example, this exception will be ignored and a separate `PortalError` will be reported instead so that we can track down the incorrect usage.

 ```typescript